School Waste Composition

-Disposal composition data was developed from 101 samples from three different waste characterization studies.
-Over two-thirds of these samples were from schools in Southern California urban areas.
+Disposal composition data was developed from 82 samples from three different waste characterization studies conducted in 1999, 2001, and 2006.
+Over three-quarters of these samples were from schools in Southern California urban areas.
 Since the predominance of the data were derived from Southern California, these data cannot be considered "statewide average" data, but these analyses do make use of all the data available in California at this time.

 Additionally, this pie chart represents materials disposed and does not include materials recycled.
 Different schools have different recycling programs, which affect the type of remaining materials disposed.
 As a result, this chart may not reflect the waste stream of a particular school or district.

-Special thanks to the City of Los Angeles Bureau of Sanitation/Solid Resources Citywide Recycling Division for sharing data from their 1995 waste characterization study.
+Special thanks to the City of Los Angeles Bureau of Sanitation/Solid Resources Citywide Recycling Division and the County of Los Angeles Department of Public Works for sharing data from their waste characterization studies.

 Waste Audit versus Waste Assessment